Mekari Insight

 Digital transformation in oil and gas

-Digital transformation in oil and gas is the use of technologies like IoT, AI, cloud, and data analytics to modernize operations across exploration, transportation, and refining.
-It helps companies make smarter decisions, boost efficiency, and stay competitive.
+Digital transformation in oil and gas is the systematic integration of technologies like AI, IoT, cloud computing, and data analytics into operations across the exploration, production, and refining value chain.

 This shift is driven by the need to optimize production, manage volatile energy prices, meet stricter environmental regulations, and ensure workplace safety.
 At the same time, companies face challenges such as high implementation costs, legacy infrastructure, and the need to upskill the workforce.